If you use an obsolete, rusted, or unfit chain, your engine will experience unwanted heating, and kickbacks can be fatal.

 Alternatively, you might have to replace the chain to slice across various metals.
 On the other hand, you might want to keep the chainsaw away for the long term.
 Here is a procedure on how to replace a chainsaw chain in this article.

 Chainsaw chains can be changed easily, and these days, it is as easy as changing the oil in the engine.
 In addition, I have divided the procedure for replacing chain on a chainsaw into simple steps in order to make it a piece of cake.
-Despite the simplicity of the steps, even beginners in chainsaws can easily complete the process to replace their chainsaw’s chain.
+Despite the simplicity of the steps, even beginners in chainsaws can easily complete the process to replace it.

-The chain guard is mounted to the side plate of various chainsaws.
+The chain guard is mounted to the side plate of various chainsaws including the gas, battery, electric, and mini tools.
 Due to the general chain brake, reinstalling the chainsaw will be tough if we do not remove it and separate the chain from the chainsaw.
 As a result, the chainsaw’s chain brake should be removed.

 In order to obtain the chainsaw, we must first detach the side plate.
 The side plate is usually kept in position by two screws, which you can remove with a tool.
 Moreover, once reinstalling chains, maintain the disconnected screws in a container where you can find those.

-Start pulling the farthest end of the shaft away from the chainsaw to remove chainsaw tension.
+Start pulling the farthest end of the shaft away from the tool to remove chainsaw tension.
 As a result, the chain will loosen.